ClusterM/usb-serial-telnet-server/README.md

 ![Screenshot](https://user-images.githubusercontent.com/4236181/170989042-b82958ff-372b-4733-bbcb-ce98ebf331fc.png)

 This method allows to use all console features like colors and special keys.
-So you can easyly control/install something like network devices with serial port using only your Android device.
+So you can easily control/install something like network devices with serial port using only your Android device.
+Also, you can use it as remote console transmitter.

 ![Photo](https://user-images.githubusercontent.com/4236181/170874522-11253639-8eb8-4a95-b70d-e875a2f2baad.jpg)